 Typically, most feeder insects have a high amount of phosphorus when compared to calcium.
 However, too much phosphorus content can reduce the absorption of calcium in Leopard Geckos.
 This reduction can cause calcium deficiency.

 Calcium deficiency may cause fatigue, twitching toes, lack of appetite, and other problems in Leopard Geckos.
 In the worst-case scenario, it may lead to MBD or metabolic bone disease.

-Therefore, it’s essential to look for food consisting of a 2:1 calcium to phosphorus ratio.
+Therefore, it’s essential to look for

 One of the benefits of feeding BSF larvae to Leopard Geckos is that they have a 2.5:1 calcium to phosphorus ratio due to the presence of a calcium-rich exoskeleton.